mlabuda2/nf-tower-docs/docs/git/overview.md

 6. Enter your token value in the **Password** and **Access token** fields.

-7. Enter the **Repository base URL** (optional).
+7. Enter the **Repository base URL** (recommended).
 This option is used to apply the credentials to a specific repository, e.g. `https://gitlab.com/seqeralabs`.

 ### Gitea